A brief history by Bill Frizzle, Senior Steward, Goldsmiths Company, 2009 - 2010

 "English Goldsmiths and their Marks" By Sir Charles J Jackson and Rev. J R Boyle (A.A.
 Series II, Vol. XVI 1894)

 "A Handbook of Newcastle Silver" By Margaret A V Gill B.A., Ph.D.
 (I.S.B.N.
 0 85983 0446 1978)

 "An Illustrated History of English Plate" (1911) By J C Jackson

 "Touching Gold and Silver - 500 Years of Hallmarks", Catalogue of an exhibition at Goldsmiths Hall, Foster Lane, London EC2 7th to 3oth November 1978.

 "The Goldsmiths of Newcastle" By J R Boyle, F.S.A.

-Photographs of some of the articles in the possession of Mr Joseph W. N. Petty, Collector and Historian.
+Photographs of some of the articles in the possession of the late Mr Joseph W. N. Petty, Collector and Historian.